-Healthy and intact urban forest canopy is increasingly recognised by experts, governments and communities as critical to mitigating the impacts of climate change, improving health and wellbeing and engancing local liveability.
+Healthy and intact urban forest canopy is increasingly recognised by experts, governments and communities as critical to mitigating the impacts of climate change, improving health and wellbeing and enhancing local liveability.
 However existing pressures from urban development, climate change combined with this increased regulatory compliance mean achieving canopy targets set by government will become impossible to achieve.
+The legislatively imposed requirement for aggressive pruning/reduction of central core limbs is likely to compromise the stability of significant mature tree(s) and increase the risk of injury to passers-by.

-It is acknowledge that ESV has generally taken a risk-based approach to enforcement action to date, the recent shift to make any non-compliance an infringeable offence does raise fears that a change in approach might be coming.
+It is acknowledged ESV has generally taken a risk-based approach to enforcement action to date, the recent shift to make any non-compliance an infringeable offence does raise fears that a change in approach might be coming.
 The references to "at all times" and "no part of a tree" in clause 3(1) empowers ESV to issue a body corporate a fine of 250 penalty units (\$41,305) for any vegetation located within the clearance space, regardless of whether it poses a material risk or not.

-The supporting facts for increased complaince from ESV are; nil deaths due to tree impacts with powerlines, and only 6% of outages as a result of trees "growing into" the clearance space.
-The Australian Energy Regulator regulates electricity netowkrs setting the maximum amount of review that they can earn, and gives consideration to the age of infrastructure, operating costs and network reliability and safety standards.
-Given the very low percentage of outages the related to tree impacts, the AER have a role to ensure that network providers play a part in supporting the upgrade of their assets to protect supply giving consideration to the urban environment rather than cost shift Improvements to their assets.
+The supporting facts for increased compliance from ESV are; nil deaths due to tree impacts with powerlines, and only 6% of outages as a result of trees "growing into" the clearance space.
+The Australian Energy Regulator regulates electricity networks setting the maximum amount of review that they can earn, and gives consideration to the age of infrastructure, operating costs and network reliability and safety standards.
+Given the very low percentage of outages related to tree impacts, the AER have a role to ensure that network providers play a part in supporting the upgrade of their assets to protect supply giving consideration to the urban environment rather than cost shift improvements to their assets.